Software Development

 Preserve the execution trace

-The generated output can become an AI output node with code, attachments, notes and the context package used to produce it, making the work visible in Rethread later.
+The generated output can become an AI output node with code, attachments, notes and the supporting context behind it, making the work visible in Rethread later.